pytask-dev/pytask-stata/README.rst

     sysuse auto, clear
     save "`produces'"

-Note that this solution only works if your current working directory is the same as the directory where the task file lives.
-It is because Stata does not swap directories.
+The relative path inside the do-file works only because the pytask-stata switches the current working directory to the directory of the do-file before the task is executed.
+This is necessary precaution.

 To make the task independent from the current working directory, pass the full path as an command line argument.
 Here is an example.

 .. code-block:: python